ampproject/amp.dev/content/docs/tutorials/visual_story/create_cover_page.md

 ## Layers in a page

-Like layers in graphics, you can use layers in AMP Story pages to create visual effects.
+Like layers in graphics, you can use layers in AMP story pages to create visual effects.
 Layers are stacked on top of one another, so, the first layer is the bottom layer and the next layer is on top of that, and so on.

 Our cover page is actually comprised of two layers: